Summary of projects and alliances

 LIT’s early-stage Cobalark project lies 670 km northeast of Perth and 60 km east-southeast of Meekatharra.
 LIT has applied for two exploration licences covering 355 km2 over the interpreted Cobalark structural corridor, which is characterised by scattered, late-stage Archean biotite-adamellite granitoids, intruded in places by muscovite pegmatites with the potential for greisen-style mineralisation along the contacts.
 View more

-The four permits comprising LIT’s Amber project, which have a combined area of 994 km2, secure a favourable tectonic setting over fertile granitic intrusions.
+The fourteen permits comprising LIT’s Amber project secure a favourable tectonic setting over fertile granitic intrusions.
 Although no lithium exploration has been recorded to date, the region exhibits the geological hallmarks of many of the world’s most prominent lithium provinces.
 View more

 Comprising a single permit covering 325 km2, LIT’s Cobree project lies 100 km east-southeast of Ingham.
 Several mineral occurrences have been recorded in the area, including tungsten, gold and tin.
 Of significance to LIT, however, is the lithium potential of a new type of mineralisation found at the Bitumen and Cobree prospects central to the tenure.
 LIT’s attention was drawn to reports of bulk rock concentrations of up to 0.5% LiO2 in samples collected in a 1989 field survey of the Bitumen occurrence.
 There has been no subsequent follow-up exploration of any significance.
 View more